Ketosis: Definitions

 Normal serum levels of ketone bodies are less than 0.5 mM.
 Hyperketonemia is conventionally defined as levels in excess of 1 mM.

 Physiological ketosis

-Physiological ketosis is the non-pathological (normal functioning) elevation of ketone bodies that can result from any state of increased fatty acid oxidation including fasting, prolonged exercise, or very low-carbohydrate diets such as the ketogenic diet.
+Physiological ketosis is the non-pathological (normal functioning) elevation of ketone bodies that can result from any state of increased fatty acid oxidation including fasting, prolonged exercise, or very low-carbohydrate diets such as the medical ketogenic diet or the lifestyle "keto" diet.
 In physiological ketosis, serum ketone levels generally remain below 3 mM.

 Ketoacidosis

 Ketoacidosis is a pathological state of uncontrolled production of ketones that results in a metabolic acidosis, with serum ketone levels typically in excess of 3 mM.
 Ketoacidosis is most commonly caused by a deficiency of insulin in type 1 diabetes or late stage type 2 diabetes but can also be the result of chronic heavy alcohol use, salicylate poisoning, or isopropyl alcohol ingestion.
 Ketoacidosis causes significant metabolic derangements and is a life-threatening medical emergency.
 Ketoacidosis is distinct from physiological ketosis as it requires failure of the normal regulation of ketone body production.